Where it all started...

 What we believe

-Highfields Community Church holds to a reformed, evangelical and historically orthodox view of the Christian faith.
-The confessional substance of our beliefs can be found in the Basis of Union.
+Highfields Community Church holds to a reformed, evangelical, and historically orthodox view of the Christian faith.
 Most importantly, we believe that:

 God is Father, Son and Holy Spirit – one God, known in three persons, and is defined by the dynamic and loving interaction between those three persons.
 God is Love.
 (1 John 4:8)